PirateforFreedom/TypeAgent/README.md

 ## Comments

-- This project is a Leisure time hobby，If you are interested in the project ,you can make a issue, i am working on that .......
+- This project is a Leisure time hobby，If you are interested in the project ,you can make a issue.
-- when TypeAgent V1.0 code and docs are finished ,i will open source .
-- 这个项目是业余爱好，刚开始，如果有小伙伴感兴趣，可以加入，但是要会Python
-- Our codebase for the TypeAgent builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file) Thanks for open-sourcing! ,Our code will be open soon.....
+- Our codebase for the TypeAgent builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file),Thanks for open-sourcing!
 - The difference of MemGPT and Typeagent is that typeagent optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module

 ## Roadmap